HlexNC/HlexNC/README.md

   <strong> ◤</strong>
 </p>

 Welcome to my GitHub profile!
-I'm a first-year Computer Science student at the University of Nicosia.
+I'm a first-year Artificial Intelligence student at Deggendorf Institute of Technology.
 As an aspiring software developer, I'm driven by my curiosity and love for solving complex problems.

 ```python
 class Developer: